icco/enki.garden/README.md

 So until laws are fixed up, I want the ability to organize my digital hoard.
 I want it backed up.
 I want it searchable.
 I want it editable.

 Right now I use a mixture of [Kodi](http://kodi.tv/), [Sickbeard](http://sickbeard.com/), [Dropbox](http://www.dropbox.com/) and [Google Drive](https://drive.google.com) to store and organize all of my shit.
 I have about 20TB of Movies, TV, Random Video, Music, Photography, Text, PDFs, EPubs, Mobi docs, etc.

+## Things to think about

+ - Camlistore
+ - Metadata storage
+ - Cost

+Camlistore has the best/closest thoughts to what I want in a system: https://camlistore.org/docs/overview